Dilated cardiomyopathy (DCM) is a

 This means that it’s unable to pump blood around your body

 Inherited DCM is caused by a change or

 mutation in one or more genes.
-If you have DCM, there there is
+If you have DCM, there is a 50

 Sometimes DCM is caused by other things, such

 In these situations, it is unlikely that DCM